excellent-react/form/README.md

 * ⭐ **@excellent-rect/form**

-*No hookings needed on each form form fields.*
+*No hooking needed on each form fields.*
 ```js
 import React from 'react';
 import { useForm } from "@excellent-rect/form";